dbcli/pgcli/docs/pages/building_prompts.rst

 Line wrapping
 ^^^^^^^^^^^^^

 Line wrapping is enabled by default.
-This is what most people are used too and this is what GNU readline does.
+This is what most people are used to and this is what GNU readline does.
 When it is disabled, the input string will scroll horizontally.